 A comfortable, padded handle sits directly above the center of gravity for a more balanced, comfortable carry.
 Two padded grab handles on the short ends facilitate pulling the bag out from the overhead compartment or a locker, or from under a seat.

-The Western Flyer offers you the choice of comfortable hide-away backpack straps or a zippered back pocket for the handle of your rolling luggage.
+The Western Flyer features comfortable hide-away backpack straps.
 For longer sprints through the airport or across town, the backpack straps (same as those on our Aeronaut and Tri-Star convertible carry-on travel bags) are comfortable and help one carry a heavy load more easily.
 The padded, contoured shoulder straps feature a removable/adjustable sternum strap and can be tucked away in their own compartment when not in use.
 (The sternum strap is included.
 Add a waist strap for $5.)
-The rolling-luggage-handle carrying option is a unique design that offers two pockets — one for magazines/newspapers and one for your boarding pass or map — as well as a zip-open slot that allows you to slip the bag over the handle of your rolling luggage.
 Or, you can opt to carry the bag on your shoulder: two D rings accept our Absolute Shoulder Strap (almost anyone else's shoulder strap will work too).

 The Western Flyer is made with an exterior of our U.S. made, 1050 denier, high tenacity ballistic nylon: twice the abrasion resistance of 1680 denier fabric.
 It's lined with our ultralight, super-tough, 200 denier Japanese Dyneema®/nylon ripstop fabric; a #10 YKK Aquaguard® water-repellent zipper closes the main compartment.